ultimatecoder/ultimatecoder.github.io/_posts/2017-07-21-pydelhi-conf-2017-a-beautiful-conference-happend-at-new-delhi-india.md

   - talks
 ---

-![Pydelhi Conf
+![PyDelhi Conf
 2017]({{site.url}}/assets/images/pydelhi_conf_2017/group_photo.jpg)

 ## TL;DR

-[PyDelhi conf 2017][pydelhi_conf_2017] was a two-day conference which served talks, lightning talks, workshops and dev sprint.
-If you are a beginner, attending this conference is worth because there are free workshops.
-If you are an experienced, attending this conference is worth because of curated advanced level talks.
-Delhiite should not miss the chance to attend this conference.
-I conducted a workshop titled **“Tango with Django”** helping beginners to understand Django web framework.
+[PyDelhi conf 2017][pydelhi_conf_2017] was a two-day conference which served workshops, a dev sprint , both full-length and lightning talks.
+If you are a beginner, attending this conference is worth attending because there are free workshops.
+If you are an experienced developer, attending this conference is worth attending because of there will be advanced level talks.
+Delhiitee should not miss the chance to attend this conference.
+I conducted a workshop titled **“Tango with Django”** helping beginners to understand the Django web framework.

 ## Detailed Review